 The internship only accepts students currently matriculated in an American Psychological Association accredited doctoral program in Clinical, Counseling or School Psychology.

 Nationwide Children’s Hospital and the Ohio State University have forged a partnership that offers outstanding opportunities in professional psychology education at several levels.
-Clinical, educational, and research activities are centered at Nationwide Children’s Hospital, Nationwide Children’s Close To Home Behavioral Health Care Centers and the Child Development Center.
+Clinical, educational, and research activities are centered at Nationwide Children’s Hospital, Nationwide Children’s Close To Home Behavioral Health Care Centers, the Child Development Center and the Center for Autism Spectrum Disorders.
 All sites offer students academically challenging, clinically relevant programs tailored to meet their unique needs within a rigorous curriculum.

 The program’s philosophy of training is based on the expectation that interns bring to the internship year solid backgrounds in the science and practice of psychology.
 The internship at Nationwide Children’s Hospital trains doctoral level clinical, counseling, and school psychology students to engage in evidence-based practice and to develop and demonstrate competency with regard to professional skills, ethical decision-making, and an understanding of how diversity factors impact this practice.